-As a former champion and one of the longest serving drivers, MartinTomczyk is one of the trademarks of the DTM championship.
+As a former champion and one of the longest serving drivers, from 2001 to 2016, MartinTomczyk is one of the trademarks of the DTM championship.
 However, his DTM career came to an end in 2017, when he switched to GT racing and joined BMW Team RLL in the IMSA SportsCar Championship.

-He was born on 7th of December 1981, in Rosenheim, in Upper Bavaria, Germany.
+Martin Tomczyk was born on December 7, 1981, in Rosenheim, in Upper Bavaria, Germany.
 As a boy, Martin raced in karting, then moved on to Formula BMW and Formula 3, but the results weren’t brilliant and not so many people believed that Tomczyk will make a success in the world of racing.

 DTM debut in Abt's Audi

 He left the open-wheel racing and switched to Deutsche Tourenwagen Masters in 2001, driving an Audi TT for Abt Sportsline Junior team.
 In his rookie season, he finished 13th overall with a second place in qualifying race at Nurburgring as a season highlight.
 He didn’t have to wait too long for the maiden victory in DTM.
 In the opening race of the 2002 season, Tomczyk won at Hockenheim, but that was only a qualifying race and did not count towards the overall score.
 He managed to be second at Donington Park, but by the end of the year, his form dropped and Martin ended at 11th position.